sh3bu/Portswigger_labs/Information Disclosure/Information disclosure in error messages/README.md

 Apache Struts 2 2.3.31
 ```
-At the end of the response, we have the name & version of the software that is being used in the abckend - `Apache Struts 2 2.3.31`
+At the end of the response, we have the name & version of the software that is being used in the backend - `Apache Struts 2 2.3.31`

 Submit the answer to solve the lab.